Biological & Biomedical Sciences

 At the countrywide level, the racial-ethnic distribution of biological and biomedical sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Biological & Biomedical Sciences.
-About 3.2% of those with this major are international students.
+Biological & Biomedical Sciences appeals to people across the globe.
+About 3.3% of those with this major are international students.

 How Much Do Biological & Biomedical Sciences Majors Make?

 Bachelor’s Degree Starting Salary